TritonDataCenter/sdc-vmapi/docs/index.md

 ## DeleteVm (DELETE /vms/:uuid)

 Deletes a VM.
-If the VM exists and has a `server_uuid` that refers to an actual CN that is available, the VM will be physically destroyed and it will be marked as destroyed in the cache database.
+If the VM exists, has a `server_uuid` that refers to an actual CN that is available, and does not have the tag `triton.instance.protection` set true, the VM will be physically destroyed and it will be marked as destroyed in the cache database.

 If the VM doesn't have a `server_uuid`, the request will result in an error.
+Likewise, if the triton.instance.undeletable tag is true, the request will also result in an error -- in order to delete such a VM, the tag must be removed first.

 ### Inputs